ptcodes/ptcodes.github.io/_posts/2021-04-16-antler-vc-program-review.md

 ![Antler pre-IC session](/images/antler3.jpg)

-The program culminates with the Demo Day, a chance to pitch your idea to investors, accelerators, entrepreneurs and industry leaders.
+The program culminates with the demo day, a chance to pitch your idea to investors, accelerators, entrepreneurs and industry leaders.

 ## Demo Day